Article Template

 {{\< /hint >}}

-Button or setting names need to be precise to avoid confusing the reader.
+Be precise with buttons or setting names to avoid confusing the reader.

-Sometimes a user will need to open the *Shell* and enter a command.
+Sometimes a user might need to open a shell to enter a command.

 Entering `ifconfig` shows more information about the network interfaces: